International Hybrid-Technical

 Standardized Modular Safety:

-Embodies safety specs, policies & capability red-lines, differentiating on a model's tier, declared
+Embodies safety specs, policies, testing & capability red-lines which is applied based on a model's

-It is comprised of verifiable training safeguards, evaluations and benchmarks.
+It is comprised of verifiable guardrails and audits,

-Compliance Enforcement: Automated mechanisms to enforce rules without constant human intervention.
+Compliance Enforcement: Automated mechanisms to enforce rules without constant human intervention, while preserving human authority.

 Compute Governance: Decentralized handling of compute resources.
 Hardware verification and management (on/off-chip).
 Voted on compute budgets.